 Let’s see some of the interesting stats before diving in-depth.

 According to Semrush, overall transactions increase to 2x during Diwali where male dominates the market with an average of 70% of purchases against 30% of females.

 The keyword “Diwali lights online” has the highest competition because many big brands including Amazon, Snapdeal, Flipkart, and ShopClues are advertising heavily while “Diwali crackers online” is the most searched long-tail key phrase found in SEMrush.

 What can I say about Halloween?
 Although it’ll be celebrated a couple of weeks after Diwali, you know the craze of it among kids as well as adults.

 Halloween stores are ready to cater to every need of their customers, including costumes, decorations, and gadgets.

-When we look back to the stats of Holiday Season Performance of 2018, there are record-high $124.1 billions of total online sales.
+When we look back to the stats of the Holiday Season Performance of 2018, there are record-high $124.1 billion in total online sales.
 (Source: CMO by Adobe).

 There’s a lot to learn from this prosperous sales opportunity!